The best prepared meal delivery services to use for 2020: Freshology, Daily Harvest, Veestro and more

-As a result of the coronavirus pandemic, people all over are continuing to shelter in place and practice social distancing.
-Even as restrictions are starting to lift, many are still apprehensive about going to the grocery store to pick up meal fixings.
-For these people, prepared meal delivery has helped lift a major burden off of their shoulders.
+Even as coronavirus lockdowns are beginning to lift, many people are continuing to shelter in place and practice social distancing.
+A lot of people understandably are still apprehensive about going to the grocery store to pick up meal fixings.
+And for these people, prepared meal delivery has helped lift a major burden off of their shoulders.

 Personally, I've been a fan of having fresh ingredients shipped right to my door for a while now.
 I began to research this list of the best meal delivery services before COVID-19 hit and am happy to present it to you now in hopes that receiving healthy meals and ingredients without having to brave your local market will relieve a bit of stress during this highly stressful time.